 nlme - non-linear models (fixed and random), similar to SAS proc nlin and nlmixed.

 lsmeans - generate, from an lm object or lmer object (results from lm or lmerTest respectively) lsmeans (estimated means calculated using the method of least-squares, commonly called lsmeans by SAS et al).

 survival - survival analyses, allows censoring of observations.
 Comparable to SAS proc lifetest and phreg

 multcomp & glht - general linear hypthesis tests.
 This package allows us to generate multiple line F-tests for our own generated hypothesis test; useful.

 There is a wealth of information and documentation (tutorials, examples, references etc) available.
-There are also MOOCS (e.g. Coursera) on R. This list is not meant to be exhaustive, it is simple some of the material that I have found useful to learn how to do things in R, particularly for somebody coming with a knowledge of SAS and/or Fortran (no I am not just betraying my age, but also the fact that in the high performance computing world of my research, Fortran [and its speed] is still king).
+There are also MOOCS (e.g. Coursera) on R. This list is not meant to be exhaustive, it is simply some of the material that I have found useful to learn how to do things in R, particularly for somebody coming with a knowledge of SAS and/or Fortran (no I am not just betraying my age, but also the fact that in the high performance computing world of my research, Fortran [and its speed] is still king).